 - (1) Design Forecast Year.
 Table values are desirable.
 For urban streets, the minimum design year is 10 years. - (2) Minimum Design Speed.
 Design speed is not a major factor for Group 1 roads and streets.
 Select a design speed based on available right of way, terrain, likely pedestrian presence, adjacent development and other area controls. - (3) Shoulder Width.
-Shoulders should be increased by 3.5 feet where guardrail is used. - (4) Auxiliary Lane Width.
+Shoulders should be increased by 3.75 feet where guardrail is used. - (4) Auxiliary Lane Width.
 The auxiliary lane width should be the same as the adjacent travel lane. - (5) Shoulder Cross Slope.
 For paved shoulders wider than 4 feet, use a 4.00 percent shoulder cross slope. - (6) Bicycle Facilities Lane Width.
-If curb and gutter is provided, provide a 4-foot width from the face of curb.
+4-foot bicycle lane width is measured exclusive of curb & gutter or rumble strips/stripes.
 For design speeds greater than 45 miles per hour, increase the bike lane width in accordance with AASHTO Guide for the Development of Bicycle Facilities. - (7) Curb and Gutter (Type).
 If curb and gutter is used on streets with design speeds greater than 45 miles per hour, place the curb and gutter outside of the shoulder and use a sloping curb.
 In some residential areas, an OGEE curb and gutter may be used. - (8) Clear Zones.
 See the AASHTO Roadside Design Guide for the applicable clear zones. - (9) Bridge Widths.
 Bridge width is equal to width of roadway section (outside shoulder to outside shoulder).
 See Section 7.5.1.1 for guidance. - (10)Structural Capacity (Existing Bridges).
 Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place.